augustshultz/tli/README.md

 This is a CLI for interacting with Todoist.

-## Project status: Build out, spike phase
+## Project status: Alpha

+This project has just started and is not really fit for anyone to use at the moment.

 ## Installation